-NewOrigin is actively engaged with local First Nation communities to establish an "Early Exploration Agreement" at Sky Lake in order to responsibly move forward with a drilling program.
-New Origin has negotiated an exploration agreement with the Mishkeegogamang Ojibway First Nation ("MON") which is awaiting a resolution from band council to be put into effect.
-At the invitation of the community,
+Drilling and exploration permits are in place and the Company has negotiated an early exploration agreement with the Mishkeegogamang Ojibway First Nation ("MON"), which is awaiting a resolution from band council to be put into effect.
+NewOrigin continues to be engaged with the community and individual land custodians to conduct its planned work programs.